Getting Out There

 If you enjoyed reading and learning about White Valley you will also enjoy Side Step Canyon.
 Both of these canyons/valleys feature similar but, different hoodoos and pinnacles.

 Side Step Canyon has more color than White Valley and is a little more difficult to enter and escape from (if you are trying to avoid back tracking,) like I was.
 Side Step can be approached a couple of different ways.
 One can walk up the Wash from just above the Big Water Fish hatchery for about five miles.
 Or one could follow the directions to get to the mouth of White Valley and then cross country hike northeast along the east rim of White Valley until one reaches the faint road at the head of the valley from this point heading northeast will bring one to the head of Side Step Canyon.
 This route is about two miles of across the desert hiking not difficult but rather boring.
 The quickest access to the head of the canyon is to follow the roads that connect to the faint road mentioned above.
-This route is no longer in the Grand Staircase-Escalante National Monument and is available to use.
+This route is no longer in the Grand Staircase-Escalante National Monument (during the first Trump Administration) and was available to use.
 If you wish to visit Side Step Canyon by this method contact me and I will be happy to give specific instructions of the roads to take.
+This route may no longer be possible due to Boundary changes from politics.

 Side Step Canyon toadstools/hoodoos have a reddish brown conglomerate capstone rock which is the first difference from White Valley.